tnebooks/10th-science/content.en/docs/types-of-chemical-reactions/_index.md

 - Pressure increases the reaction rate.
 - The term pH means power of hydrogen.
 - pH plays a vital role in everyday life.
-- In humans all bio chemical reactions take place between the pH value of 7.0 to 7.8.
+- In humans all biochemical reactions take place between the pH value of 7.0 to 7.8.
 - If pH of rain water is below 5.6 it's called acid rain.
 - Pure water is a weak electrolyte.